adamlglover/HackingForJustice/README.md

 #### Sentencing Data

 - LENGTH_OF_CASE_in_Days has a minimum of -36475 and 338 rows in which that value is less than zero.
+- 46 parsing failures in sentencing data that I have not yet investigated